-Major snowstorm puts 31 million under blizzard warning
+Major snowstorm puts 18 million under blizzard warning

 Story highlights

-- Heavy, fast-accumulating snowfall expected throughout Northeast
+- Heavy, fast-accumulating snowfall expected throughout the Northeast

-- Snow falling in areas like Washington, Baltimore, New York
+- Snow falling in places including Washington, Baltimore and New York

-(CNN)A Nor'easter is dumping snow and pushing winds into the US East Coast early Tuesday -- the beginnings of a monster storm that has placed 31 million people under a blizzard warning.
+(CNN)A Nor'easter is dumping snow and pushing winds up the US East Coast -- the beginnings of a monster storm that has placed about 18 million people under a blizzard warning.

-So far, more than 7,600 US flights have been canceled and thousands of schools have closed due to what could be a historic storm.
-Winter storm warnings and watches have been hoisted over a region stretching from North Virginia into Maine.
+So far, nearly 7,700 US flights have been canceled through Wednesday and thousands of schools have closed.
+Winter storm warnings and watchesnapshs have been hoisted over a region stretching from Ohio and West Virginia into Maine.

-Local and state authorities warned residents to be prepared and to avoid unnecessary travel as winds in some areas could reach up to 50 to 60 mph, reducing visibility to zero.
+Local and state authorities warned residents to be prepared and to avoid unnecessary travel as winds in some coastal areas could hit 50 mph to 60 mph, reducing visibility to zero.

-"We're talking one in every three people in the US are dealing with significant snow in the forecast in the next several hours," said CNN meteorologist Pedram Javaheri.

-Major cities including New York and Boston could get deluged with snow if the storm hugs the coastline, but they could see significantly less snow if the storm shifts closer to land.
+A blizzard warning -- cautioning that high winds will combine with snow for poor visibility -- was in effect Tuesday morning for parts of Pennsylvania, New Jersey, upstate New York and the six New England states.

-Weather models on early Tuesday showed that the heaviest snow, as much as two feet, could hit areas west of New York such as Scranton and Allentown, Pennsylvania.
+Weather models Tuesday morning showed that the heaviest snow, perhaps more than 2 feet, could hit northeastern Pennsylvania, New York's Hudson Valley and parts of Vermont and New Hampshire.

 Among major developments:

--- Snow is falling in Washington DC up through Philadelphia, and New York City as of Tuesday morning.
+-- Snow is falling Tuesday morning in Washington DC up through Philadelphia, and New York City.

--- 31 million people are under a blizzard warning, 31 million are under a winter storm warning and 9 million are under a winter weather advisory.
+-- About 18 million people are under a blizzard warning and millions more are under a winter storm warning.

--- The heaviest snow is expected to hit between 6 a.m. and 9 a.m. and could turn into sleet later, according to the CNN Weather Center.
+-- States of emergency have been declared in Maryland, Virginia, New York, New Jersey and Pennsylvania.

--- Airlines canceled over 7,600 US flights scheduled for Monday, Tuesday and Wednesday, according to Flightaware.com.
+-- Airlines canceled more than 6,100 US flights scheduled for Tuesday and Wednesday, according to Flightaware.com.
+That's on top of 1,658 flights canceled Monday.

 Weather and traffic resources